petrobras/ross/paper/paper.md

 modeled with the Timoshenko beam theory [@Hutchinson2001], which considers shear and rotary inertia effects, and discretized by means of the Finite Element Method [@friswell2010dynamics].
 Disks are assumed to be rigid bodies, thus their strain energy is not taken into account.
 And bearings/seals are included as linear stiffness/damping coefficients.
-ROSS is extensible and new elements can be added to the code.
+ROSS is extensible and new elements, such as different types of bearings or seals, can be added to the code.

 After defining the element matrices and assembling the global matrices of the system, ROSS draws the rotor geometry, runs simulations, and obtains results in the form of graphics.
 It performs several analyses, such as static analysis,